xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2021-01-05-riscv-none-embed-gcc-v10-1-0-1-1-released.md

   (~70K), the compiler sources became too large to be compiled for Arm32-bit ([#229](https://github.com/riscv/riscv-gcc/issues/229))
-- the archive size got too big for the Windows 32-bit node to handle, and `xpm install` mai fail with _RangeError: Array buffer allocation failed_.
+- the archive size got too big for the Windows 32-bit node to handle, and `xpm install` may fail with _RangeError: Array buffer allocation failed_;
+  the 64-bit systems are not affected.

 ## Shared libraries